flajr/parseip/README.md

       -l|--limit=NUM          Limit output number of addresses
                               + Default: 25
-                              + For no limit set to 0 -p|--parse=PATTERN      Parse IP only if line contains PATTERN
+                              + For no limit set to 0 -r|--remove=NUM         Uniq IPs after removing NUM of octets from IP
+                              + NUM can be number in range: 1-3 -p|--parse=PATTERN      Parse IP only if line contains PATTERN
                               + usable with -e, exclude has priority -n|--nosort             Do not sort output (performance gain is almost zero)